• Skip to primary navigation

 2. Strawberry Shortcake Cupcakes

-This recipe is straightforward enough for a weeknight dessert but special enough to serve at gatherings or celebrations.
+This recipe is straightforward enough for a weeknight dessert but special enough to serve at gatherings or celebrations, and can be assembled in about 30 minutes.
 The cupcakes hold their structure well, making them perfect for sharing and serving without the fork-and-plate fuss of traditional shortcake.

 Why This Recipe Works